What undergraduate courses are offered at U of M?

 - Courses taken P/F do not affect a student’s GPA because they do not generate honor points, thus cannot be calculated.

-- P/F course elections are limited to 2 courses per full term (Fall and Winter), or 1 course in a half-term (Spring or Summer).
+- P/F course elections are limited to 2 courses per full term for full-time students (12+ credits) and 1 course for part-time students (1-11 credits) in the Fall and Winter terms; or 1 course in a half-term (Spring or Summer).

 - Course elections exceeding the full/half-term limit will be reverted to the grade earned.
 Course/credit limits will be calculated in academic term order of election.
 Any course that is offered on a P/F basis will not be counted in the above totals.